gardenlinux/gardenlinux/features/gardener/README.md

 ### Features
 The `gardener` feature adjusts Garden Linux to fulfil the `gardener.cloud` requirements:
-- Installs package `docker.io`
-  - Needed for handling the [hyperkube](https://github.com/gardener/hyperkube) downloads in Gardener
 - installs package `containerd`
   - This is a duplicate of the ContainerHost (chost) feature, but as `containerd` is a fundamental requirement of Gardener it is also included in this feature
-- By default, systemd unit files for `docker.io` and `containerd` are disabled and will be enabled by Gardener itself.
+- By default, systemd unit files for `containerd` are disabled and will be enabled by Gardener itself.
 - Installs default requirements for Gardener / Kubernetes `apparmor`, `ethtool`, `ipvsadm`, `socat`, `ebtables`
   - This is very similar to the KubernetesHost (khost) feature of GardenLinux itself but adapted to Gardener needs
 - Installs filesystem clients `btrfs-progs`, `xfsprogs`, `nfs-common`, `cifs-utils` to support common Gardener remote file system needs